netsage-project/netsage-pipeline/INSTALL.md

 2. Flow Stitcher - stitches flows spanning the 1-minute boundaries
 3. Flow Tagger - Tags flows with GeoIP/ASN/Organization information
 4. Flow Deidentifer - Deidentifies flow by stripping bits from the IP addresses (configurable)
-5. Flow Mover - Moves finished flows to a queue for ingestion by TSDS (though actually this can generally be used to move flows from one queue to another)
+5. Flow Mover - Moves finished flows to a queue for ingestion by GlobalNOC TSDS, Elasticsearch, etc (though actually this can generally be used to move flows from one queue to another)

 The daemons are all contained within one package.
 Nothing will automatically start after installation as we need to move on to configuration.
 Install it like this:

 ```
 [root@host ~]# yum install grnoc-netsage-deidentifier
 ```

+## Setting up the shared config file

+New in version 1.0.0 is a shared config file that all the pipeline components read before reading their individual config files.
+This allows you to easily configure values that apply to all stages, while allowing you to override them in the individual config files, if desired.
+A default shared config file is included: `/etc/grnoc/netsage/deidentifier/netsage_shared.xml`

 ## Configuring the Pipeline Stages